 This article discusses how engineers can lower your flood risk.

 How Engineers Can Help

-When you discuss your concerns with experts in civil and structural engineering in Maidstone, one of the basic things they can do is to consider the so-called base flood elevation (BFE).
+When you discuss your concerns with experts in civil and structural engineering in Maidstone or with structural engineers Stockport, one of the basic things they can do is to consider the so-called base flood elevation (BFE).
 It refers to the height in which floodwater is projected to rise during a “base flood” (or the flood that “has one percent chance of being equaled or exceeded in any given year”).
 Properties should be built above the BFE.

 But apart from this structural elevation, other mitigation methods should be employed.
 The options include: